huudangdev/paypal-node-sdk/README.md

 ## Debugging

    * It is recommended to provide Paypal-Debug-Id if requesting PayPal Merchant Technical Services for support.
-You can get access to the debug id by setting environment variable NODE_ENV=development
+You can get access to the debug id by setting environment variable NODE_ENV=development.
-   * The error object returned for any bad request has error.response populated with [details](https://developer.paypal.com/webapps/developer/docs/api/#errors)
+   * The error object returned for any bad request has error.response populated with [details](https://developer.paypal.com/webapps/developer/docs/api/#errors).
+NODE_ENV=development setting also gives you access to stringfied response in error messages.

 ## Reference
    [REST API Reference] (https://developer.paypal.com/webapps/developer/docs/api/)